How Stablecoins are taxed – 2026 Proposed Changes

 Income Tax may apply in some of the following circumstances:

-• Where someone receives stablecoins as part of their employment income.
+• Firstly, where someone receives stablecoins as part of their employment income.

-• Someone receives payment in stablecoins for goods or services.
+• Secondly, someone receives payment in stablecoins for goods or services.

 Companies: Corporation Tax